 Afisha Media Group is the leading trusted source of information for the Russian and Ukrainian immigrant community.
-They publish Afisha Magazine, Diaspora Newspaper, and run the Radio Ethno.fm (87.7) 24hr. radio station that shares news and government announcements.
+They publish Afisha Magazine, Diaspora Newspaper, and they run Radio Ethno.fm (87.7), a 24-hour radio station that shares news and government announcements.